TomoyoWaWatashiNoKanojo/Matlab_GUI_TOOL/README.md

 3/13

-Use a new button to sshift the model.
+Use a new button to shift the model.

 In draw model, user can draw the points.